dalibo/emaj/docs/en/impactsAdmin.rst

 General rule
 ^^^^^^^^^^^^

-At instance restart, all E-Maj objects are in the same state as at instance stop: log triggers of tables groups in *LOGGING* state remains enabled and log tables contain cancel-able updates already recorded.
+At instance restart, all E-Maj objects are in the same state as at instance stop: log triggers of table groups in *LOGGING* state remains enabled and log tables contain cancel-able updates already recorded.

 If a transaction with table updates were not committed at instance stop, it would be rolled back during the recovery phase of the instance start, the application tables updates and the log tables updates being cancelled at the same time.

-This rule also applies of course to transactions that execute E-Maj functions, like a tables group start or stop, a rollback, a mark deletion,...
+This rule also applies of course to transactions that execute E-Maj functions, like a table group start or stop, a rollback, a mark deletion,...

 Sequences rollback
 ^^^^^^^^^^^^^^^^^^

-Due to a PostgreSQL constraint, the rollback of application sequences assigned to a tables group is the only operation that is not protected by transactions.
+Due to a PostgreSQL constraint, the rollback of application sequences assigned to a table group is the only operation that is not protected by transactions.
 That is the reason why application sequences are processed at the very end of the :ref:`rollback operations <emaj_rollback_group>`.
 (For the same reason, at set mark time, application sequences are processed at the beginning of the operation.)

 In case of an instance stop during an E-Maj rollback execution, it is recommended to rerun this rollback just after the instance restart, to ensure that application sequences and tables remain properly synchronised.